General Grant New Recipients – February 2026 Announcement

 What is the deadline?

-Please send a letter or email explaining why this individual deserves the scholarship to Shawna Allooloo at by Tuesday, June 24, 2025.
+Please send a letter or email explaining why this individual deserves the scholarship to Nalini Vaddapalli at by Monday, March 23, 2026.

 When will the awards be announced?